Article

 2. M&G Global Dividend

 Manager Stuart Rhodes aims to buy tomorrow’s rather than today’s global high yielders.
 He is a strong believer that dividend growth drives share price growth, and that better overall returns are available from modest yielders growing their dividends quickly.
 At times, therefore, it may yield less than more mainstream equity income funds.
-However, the lack of a dividend target, plus the fact this is a global fund, affords Mr Rhodes a great deal of flexibility in terms of choosing companies for the portfolio.
+However, the lack of a rigid dividend target, plus the fact this is a global fund, affords Mr Rhodes a great deal of flexibility in terms of choosing companies for the portfolio.

 3. JOHCM UK Equity Income

-The fund will typically have significant exposure to small and medium-sized companies, often giving it a different profile of holdings to many other income funds and the broader index.
+This fund will typically have significant exposure to small and medium-sized companies, often giving it a different profile of holdings to many other income funds and the broader index.
 With a decent exposure to energy and commodities, it could also harness any increasing prices in these areas that could be a cause of persistent inflation.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.